Exercise Solutions

 $ colors=('green' 'dark brown' 'deep sky blue white')

-# remove till first space
+# remove till the first space

 $ printf '%s\n' "${colors[@]#* }"